tonylixu/ldap/memberOf/README.md

 ```
 In the above case, `MemberOf` feature is alrady enabled.
 You don't need to enable it.

+### Create Group with MemberOf attribute
+If `Memberof` overlay is already enabled, but you still see "LDAP/AD server does not support memberOf" message, what you need to do is to create a group with `groupOfUniqueNames` attribute, this will trigger the `MemberOf` overlay when the modification is done.

+Let's trigger the overlay by the following example:

 ### Enabling MemberOf
 1. Create "memberof_config.ldif" file:
 ```bash